 Estonia

-No official transposition activity has been reported in Estonia, but the Ministry of Economic Affairs is expected to produce draft legislation by summer 2025.
+No official transposition activity has been reported in Estonia.
+The Ministry of Economic Affairs was expected to produce draft legislation by summer 2025, but no updates have been reported so far.
 In the meantime, a digital platform called Pay Mirror (Palagapeegel) is in development.
-This app is a joint project between Statistics Estonia and the Ministry of Social Affairs, and will enable employers to identify pay gaps and discrepancies based on register data once the directive is implemented.
+This app is a joint project between Statistics Estonia and the Ministry of Social Affairs, and will enable employers to identify pay gaps and discrepancies based on register data once the Directive is implemented.

 Finland

-Finland’s Ministry of Social Affairs and Health working group published draft legislation that largely aligns with the directive’s minimum requirements in May 2025.
+Finland’s Ministry of Social Affairs and Health working group published draft legislation that largely aligns with the Directive’s minimum requirements in May 2025.
 It includes a requirement for employers with at least 50 employees to share information on their pay criteria, and introduces reporting requirements for companies with 100 or more employees.
+In December 2025, the Ministry of Social Affairs and Health requested formal stakeholder statements on the draft government proposal, with comments due in early February 2026.
+The government now expects the final legislation to enter into force on 18 May 2026, assuming parliamentary approval on schedule.

-The legislation also prohibits employers from asking about salary history and requires them to share salary information with candidates before pay negotiations.
+In addition to reporting requirements, the legislation prohibits employers from asking about salary history and requires them to share salary information with candidates before pay negotiations.
 However, although it suggests including this information in job postings, it doesn’t make this a requirement.
 Lastly, the draft legislation sets fines for noncompliance ranging from €5,000 to €80,000, depending on the severity of the case.

 France